Trump Accounts

 Keeping you informed

 Commonwealth Credit Union is committed to keeping our members informed about federal financial programs that may affect your family’s long‑term savings plans.
-For the 2025 tax season, you can elect to open a Trump Account for eligible children by filing IRS Form 4547 with your 2025 federal tax return.

 Below is a clear overview of what Trump Accounts are, how they are structured under the law, and what families should know now.